-A darker, grittier piece than some of my other artworks.
-This standing stone dolmen or megalith is a real place - not far from the Men-An-Tol stones as shown elsewhere in my gallery.
-Probably dating back to the Neolithic period, "Lanyon Quoit" is a structure believed to have been a burial chamber or mausoleum.
+This standing stone dolmen or megalith, called "Lanyon Quoit", is located in West Cornwall.
+Probably dating back to the Neolithic period, the structure is believed to have been a burial chamber or mausoleum.
 It collapsed in 1815 after a storm but was re-erected in 1824 minus one support stone that was smashed after the collapse of the structure.
-My interpretation creates a grittier and harsher existence of the period with the muted colours and detail adding to the drama.
-The moon was inserted into the piece to add a cosmic vibe...just because I though it was a great idea when intuition told me.....!
+My interpretation creates the grittier and harsher existence of the period of our ancient ancestors with the muted colours and gritty detail adding to the drama.
+The moon was inserted into the piece to add a cosmic vibe...just because I though it was a great idea!
+Intuition again!

-Top quality fine art Giclee reproduction from an original digital file.
-Printed with lightfast pigment inks on best quality semi-gloss archival photo paper.
+Open edition fine art Giclee print from the original digital file.
+Printed with lightfast pigment inks on best quality lustre archival photo paper.
 Print will be titled and signed.
 Printed with a white border ready to mount and frame.

 Prints are sent protected with archival packaging - A4 size flat, A3 and A3+ sizes rolled in a tube.